Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Experiment

-where $Score^*$ indicates the comprehensive score, $S_V$ is the visual similarity between the query and gallery, and $Score_{ST}$ is the spatio-temporal probability.
-To use the Bayesian strategy, there are two steps to be completed.
-The first step is to calculate the visual similarity and spatio-temporal probability of query and gallery.
-The second step is to calculate the total score through formula (\ref{f:sss}) and sort it according to the $Score^*$ to get the search results.
+where $Score^*$ indicates the comprehensive score, $Score_V$ is the visual similarity between the query and the gallery, and $Score_{ST}$ is the spatio-temporal probability.
+The Bayesian strategy includes two steps.
+The first step is calculating the query and gallery's visual similarity and spatio-temporal probability.
+The second step is calculating the total score through formula (\ref{f:sss}) and sorting it according to the $Score^*$ to get the search results.
 Therefore, the disadvantage of using the Bayesian strategy is that we must know the spatio-temporal information of the query in advance.
-We reproduce three spatio-temporal re-ranking methods that use the Bayesian strategy for comparison: 1) Huang et al.\cite{huang2016camera} used a priori Weibull distribution to get the spatiotemporal model of the camera network.
-2) Wang et al.\cite{wang2019spatial} used a statistical histogram model to get the spatiotemporal model of the camera network.
-Moreover, Laplace smoothing is added to the Bayesian strategy in this method.
-3) Xie et al.\cite{xie2020progressive} proposed to use a priori Gaussian distribution to fit the temporal and spatial distribution of the camera network.
+We reproduce three spatio-temporal re-ranking methods that use the Bayesian strategy for comparison: i) Huang et al.\cite{huang2016camera} used a priori Weibull distribution to get the spatio-temporal model of the camera network. ii) Wang et al.\cite{wang2019spatial} used a statistical histogram model to get the spatiotemporal model of the camera network.
+Moreover, Laplace smoothing is added to the Bayesian strategy in this method. ii) Xie et al.\cite{xie2020progressive} proposed to use a priori Gaussian distribution to fit the temporal and spatial distribution of the camera network.
 We apply their Bayesian strategy and corresponding spatiotemporal model to the PTD dataset proposed in this paper, and the experimental results are shown in Table \ref{CEO}.
-It can be seen that in addition to Wang's method, the performance of other methods based on a priori probability model has decreased greatly.
-We summarize the following reasons: 1) Our dataset covers larger cameras and a long time.
-The simple use of a priori probability model cannot fit our dataset's temporal and spatial distribution; 2) Wang's method effectively adds Laplace smoothing to the Bayesian strategy.
-We replaced the spatio-temporal model in Wang's method with MLP model, which also achieved good results.
-This shows that our spatio-temporal model is also effective for Bayesian strategy, and our MLP spatiotemporal model uses only a few camera pairs to fit the data.
-In contrast, the histogram model needs to fit the data with all cameras pairs.
+It can be seen that in addition to Wang's method, the performance of other methods based on the priori probability model has decreased dramatically.
+We summarize the following reasons: i) Our dataset covers larger cameras and a long time.
+The simple use of the priori probability model cannot fit our dataset's temporal and spatial distribution; ii) Wang's method effectively adds Laplace smoothing to the Bayesian strategy.
+We replaced the spatio-temporal model in Wang's method with the MLP model, which also achieved good results.
+This shows that our spatio-temporal model is also effective for the Bayesian strategy, and our MLP spatiotemporal model uses only a few camera pairs to fit the data.
+In contrast, the histogram model needs to fit the data with all camera pairs.
 Next, we put the effective histogram model in Bayesian strategy into our strategy and experiment with conditional random field and RNMF method.
 It can be seen that the histogram spatio-temporal model has only achieved a small improvement in our strategy.
 This shows that the histogram model is weaker than the MLP model in mining spatio-temporal information in the camera network.
 Finally, we combine Wang's Bayesian strategy with our strategy, and the results are better than any single strategy.
 This shows that our strategy and the existing Bayesian strategy are not mutually exclusive but promote each other.